Soccer in Australia: 20th century

 Migrants continued to boost interest in and player for the sport in the 1970s and 1980s, especially from the Middle East and from the former Yugoslavia.

 In 1984, the National Soccer Youth League was founded as a reserve and academy league to run in parallel to the National Soccer League.
 In 1996, the first national women's soccer competition, the Women's National Soccer League was founded.
 The National Soccer League and those for women and youth flourished through the 1980s and early 1990s, though with the increasing departure of Australian players to overseas leagues.

 South Melbourne's change in name and logo, removing itself from its Greek-ethnic ties.

 Soccer reached notable popularity among Australian people during the second half of the 20th century.
 Johnny Warren, a prominent advocate for the sport, who was a member of the Australia national team at their first FIFA World Cup appearance in 1974, entitled his memoir Sheilas, Wogs, and Poofters (a reference to the Australian slang: sheila, wog, poofter), giving an indication of how Warren considered the wider Australian community viewed "wogball".

-In the mid-1990s, Soccer Australia (the governing body for the sport) attempted under the Chairmanship of David Hill to shift soccer into the Australian mainstream and away from direct club-level association with migrant roots.
+In the mid-1990s, Soccer Australia Limited, under the Chairmanship of David Hill, attempted to shift soccer into the Australian mainstream and away from direct club-level association with migrant roots.
 Many clubs across the country were required to change their names and badges to represent a more inclusive community.